 We account for both the warrants underlying the units sold in our IPO, and the private placement warrants, as a warrant liability in accordance with the guidance contained in Derivatives and Hedging - Contracts in Entity's Own Equity (ASC 815- 40).
 Such guidance provides that because the warrants do not meet the criteria for equity treatment thereunder, each warrant must be recorded as a liability.
 At each reporting period (1) the accounting treatment of the warrants will be re-evaluated for proper accounting treatment as a liability or equity and (2) the fair value of the liability of the public and private warrants will be remeasured and the change in the fair value of the liability will be recorded as other income (expense) in our income statement.
 Changes in the inputs and assumptions for the valuation model we use to determine the fair value of such liability may have a material impact on the estimated fair value of the embedded derivative liability.
 The price of our ordinary shares represents the primary underlying variable that impacts the value of the derivative instruments.
-Additional factors that impact the value of the derivative instruments will fluctuate quarterly, based on various factors, such as the price of our ordinary shares and results of operations.
+Additional factors that impact the value of the derivative instruments include the volatility of our ordinary share price, discount rates and stated interest rates.
+As a result, our financial statements and results of operations will fluctuate quarterly, based on various factors, such as the price of our ordinary shares, many of which factors are outside our control.
+In addition, we may change the underlying assumptions used in our valuation model, which could in result in significant fluctuations in our results of operations.
 If our ordinary share price is volatile, we expect that we may recognize non-cash gains or losses on our warrants or any other similar derivative instruments each reporting period, and that the amount of such gains or losses could be material.
 The impact of changes in fair value on earnings may have an adverse effect on the market price of our ordinary shares.
-In addition, potential targets may seek a special purpose acquisition company that does not have warrants that are accounted for as a liability, which may make it more difficult for us to consummate an initial business combination with a target business.
+In addition, potential targets may seek a special